 - Homeward Bound, the final book in Harry Turtledove's Worldwar series, has Johnathan Yeager discover, to his amusement, that the Race has the same attitude towards lawyers as humans, and spends some time exchanging jokes with appropriate cultural alterations.

-- This quote from Deathly Hallows — and Word Of God points out that, ironically, Hermione did become the magical equivalent of a lawyer and used her position to improve the lot of House-elves, Muggles and Muggle-Borns.
+- This quote from Harry Potter and the Deathly Hallows — and Word of God points out that, ironically, Hermione became the magical equivalent of a lawyer and used her position to improve the lot of House-elves, Muggles and Muggle-Borns.

 Hermione: No, I'm not.
 I'm hoping to do some good in the world!

-- In The Fifth Elephant, Angua points out that the only reason Uberwald switched from Trial by Ordeal to Trial by Lawyer is because they learned that lawyers are crueller.
+- In The Fifth Elephant, Angua points out that the only reason Uberwald switched from Trial by Ordeal to Trial by Lawyer is because they learned that lawyers are crueler.

-- One morbid joke following the Horvath bombardment of Earth in the Troy Rising series is that the Horvath only read one bit of human culture, and that was Shakespeare's Henry VI Part 2.
-Due to a quirk of demographics, the profession with the heaviest casualties from the bombardment was the American Bar Association (well, that's what happens when Washington DC and Los Angeles are major targets).
+- Troy Rising: One morbid joke following the Horvath bombardment of Earth is that the Horvath only read one bit of human culture, and that was Shakespeare's Henry VI Part 2.
+Due to a quirk of demographics, the profession with the heaviest casualties from the bombardment was the American Bar Association (that's what happens when Washington DC and Los Angeles are major targets).

 - Temple, one of the main protagonists of Red Country has had many jobs, the most recent of which was as the corrupt attorney to a company of seedy mercenaries.
 Even though said mercenaries were raping and pillaging and Temple, the Token Good Teammate, was only involved in drawing up contracts and making land deals (and disapproves of/had no involvement in the killings), he decides that he will likely get less hate identifying himself as a mercenary rather than a lawyer.